bkecskemeti/RoboND-DeepLearning-Project/writeup/writeup.md

 ### The neural network architecture

-Below is an explanation each layer of the network architecture and the role that it plays in the overall network.
+Below is an explanation of each layer of the network architecture and the role that it plays in the overall network.
 I have experimented with two different network architectures differing in depth, one with 4 encoder/decoder blocks, and another with only 2 encoder/decoder blocks.

 #### Fully Convolutional Neural Networks